Jordi Bitter

-Jordi Bitter (born 19 January 1994) is a Dutch footballer who plays as a forward for Ajax Amateurs.
+Jordi Bitter (born 19 January 1994) is a Dutch footballer who plays as a forward for amateur side SV De Meteoor.

 Career

 Early career

 Bitter began his football career at the age of six with local amateur side RKSV DCG in his hometown Amsterdam.
 He then transferred to local SV DTS from where he joined the youth ranks of AZ in nearby Alkmaar and subsequently moved to HFC Haarlem after which he joined the youth ranks of the Dutch giants AFC Ajax, following the dissolution of the team from Haarlem in 2010.

 AFC Ajax

 Signing his first professional contract with AFC Ajax on 9 June 2011, a three-year deal binding him to the club until the summer 2014.
 Initially returning to the youth ranks, he was announced as a member of the Jong Ajax squad ahead of the 2013–14 season, having previously participated in preseason training with the first team, playing for the reserves team of Ajax who made their Eerste Divisie debut that season.
 On 28 October 2013 Bitter made his professional debut for Jong Ajax having recently recovered from a shoulder injury, he was substituted on in the 72'-minute of the match for Tobias Sana, in the 4–0 away loss against FC Dordrecht.